 In some cities, every year is a bad year for allergies.
 Below are the 10 worst cities in America for allergies.
 Several factors are considered when ranking these cities.
 These include pollen scores and number of allergy medicines used per patient.
 The rankings also include the number of board-certified allergists per patient.

-According to the 2013 Fall Allergy Capitals report from the Asthma and Allergy Foundation of America, the following are the top 10 cities with the worst allergy levels
+According to the 2014 Spring Allergy Capitals report from the Asthma and Allergy Foundation of America, the following are the top 10 cities with the worst allergy levels.

 For people with mild symptoms, Dr. Alan Rosenbaum, an ear, nose, and throat specialist in Knoxville, Tenn., recommends a saline nasal rinse.
 This treatment reduces the pollen load.
 It is an over-the-counter allergy product.
 People with more severe symptoms should see their doctor for prescription medicines.